atlosdotorg/atlos/docs/content/docs/Overview/faq.md

 ## What infrastructure does Atlos use?
 ### Hosting
-Right now, we deploy Atlos in two places: on the lovely Fly.io (who sponsor us—thank you!) and on Microsoft Azure (who also sponsor us—thank you!).
+Right now, we deploy Atlos on Microsoft Azure (who also sponsor us—thank you!).

-We are in the middle of a transition of our infrastructure from Fly.io to Azure.
-While the Fly.io platform is great, right now we need a more robust and battle-tested environment to run our application (and especially our database), and we ran into enough issues with Fly.io that we decided to make the leap to Azure.

 ### Media storage
 We store media in an Amazon S3 bucket.